JGAVEN/Lego-GPT/README.md

 # Running it offline before the store is populated prints a brief message and
 # skips linting.
 The script requires `pnpm` to be installed.
 ./scripts/setup_frontend.sh
+# The script also verifies the Cypress binary so UI tests can run offline.

 # Install backend dependencies and dev tools (includes `ruff` for linting)
 # Add the `[env]` extra to enable `.env` configuration support